António Silva (footballer): International career

 Silva represented Portugal at under-16, under-17, under-18 and under-19, for a total of 18 caps, serving as captain for the latter.
 On 24 September 2022, Silva made his under-21 debut, replacing André Amaro in a 4–1 friendly defeat of Georgia.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 He made his senior international debut in a friendly against Nigeria on 17 November, starting in Portugal's 4–0 win.
 With Portugal having secured qualification from their group, he started in the last fixture, featuring in the 2–1 loss to South Korea in Al Rayyan.
 In doing so, he became the youngest player ever to represent Portugal at the World Cup at 19 years, one months and three days old.

 On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
 After Portugal secured qualification from their group, he made his debut in the competition, starting in the last fixture against Georgia.
 In the match, he committed an error leading to Georgia's first goal before he conceded a penalty, resulting in a 2–0 for Portugal, earning various criticisms for his performance.
 He would not feature for Portugal in the knockout stage as they were eliminated from the tournament in the quarter-finals after losing to France 5–3 in a penalty shootout.

 Silva was called up to the Portugal senior team on 20 May 2025, for the 2025 UEFA Nations League Finals that were played in June, being part of the team that won the tournament, despite not making an appearance.

 Style of play

-A hard-tackling and versatile defender, Silva is a physically strong, right-footed centre-back, he his known for his precise tackling, tactical intelligence, and ability to read the game.
-Comfortable with both feet, he excels at distributing the ball, whether maintaining possession, switching play, or breaking lines with vertical passes.
+Silva is right-footed central defender usually perceived as having a high tactical intelligence, and ability to read the game.
+Comfortable with both feet, he also shows proficiency when distributing the ball, whether maintaining possession, switching play, or breaking lines with vertical passes.
 His defensive strengths include anticipation, marking, and positional awareness, while his mobility and technical skills enable him to contribute effectively both defensively and in transition.

-Silva is also recognized for his leadership qualities, with former Portuguese international Abel Xavier noting his "security, maturity, game vision, assertiveness, aggression, and leadership".
+Silva is also recognized for his leadership qualities, with former Portuguese international Abel Xavier depicting his "security, maturity, game vision, assertiveness, aggression, and leadership".
 Xavier emphasized that, regardless of his age, Silva has the potential to be the future captain of Benfica.
-Silva idolises compatriot Cristiano Ronaldo and Benfica legend Luisão and also cited compatriot Rúben Dias, Antonio Rüdiger and Virgil van Dijk as inspirations.
+Silva admires Cristiano Ronaldo and Benfica legend Luisão and has also mentioned that he considers Rúben Dias, Antonio Rüdiger and Virgil van Dijk as inspirations.